 Too many EU based companies are allowed to operate without following any security procedures, that are now considered standard practice elsewhere.
 5AMLD will take steps towards providing a more level playing field in the EU crypto market.
 The question is, are EU exchanges ready for these changes?

-Are EU exchanges ready for these changes?
+Are EU exchanges ready for these changes and new crypto regulation?

 When this question was posed to Dmitri Lihno, he explained that currently, the outlook is uncertain.
 Many of the more extensive EU and Estonian exchanges already comply with many of the regulations because they have interests in already regulated markets.
 These are well prepared for the changes.